AdelKS/LinuxGamingGuide/README.md

 As you may know, the kernel has various protection mechanisms from malicious program-execution based attacks, the likes of [Spectre and Meltdown](https://en.wikipedia.org/wiki/Meltdown_(security_vulnerability)).
 These protections/mitigations come with [an extra overhead on the CPU](https://www.phoronix.com/scan.php?page=article&item=3-years-specmelt&num=9).
 (Un)fortunately, it is possible to disable ALL these mitigations, at the expense of security.
 Although if you use X11 then you are just adding an extra cherry on top of how unsecure your setup is haha.
 Since any running application can catch your keyboard and what's displayed on your monitor.

 Okay, how to disable all mitigations ?
 Fortunately it's super simple: add `mitigations=off` command line to your [kernel parameters](https://wiki.archlinux.org/index.php/Kernel_parameters).
-**I have all mitigations enabled.
-Might only be required on low-end or old CPUs!**
+**Don't just disable the mitigations.
+Disabling might only be required on low-end or old CPUs!**

 I ran across another protection that got added in the kernel that disables a certain set of cpu instructions from user space programs (`umip`), instructions from this set is used for example in Overwatch some other games.
 That protection broke those games then the kernel got [a patch that emulates those instructions](https://github.com/torvalds/linux/commit/1e5db223696afa55e6a038fac638f759e1fdcc01) with a certain overhead with a kernel message like this one:
 ```shell